 Answering Any Remaining Questions

-Dr. Kleiman, Evangelista, Amacher or Frasier will meet with you to answer any remaining questions or concerns you have regarding the Corneal Inlay Procedure and either confirm your candidacy or explain other treatment options.
+Drs.
+Kleiman, Evangelista, Frasier, Ramsey or Sobti will meet with you to answer any remaining questions or concerns you have regarding the Corneal Inlay Procedure and either confirm your candidacy or explain other treatment options.

 Preparing You for Next Steps